-Birthing Center.
-Benefits are provided for a Covered Participant or Covered Dependent spouse at 100%, with no deductible, for services and supplies for childbirth at a Birthing Center if each of the following is satisfied:
+28 Plan for Alaska Participants and Retirees Birthing Center.
+Benefits are provided for a Covered Participant or Covered Dependent spouse for services and supplies for childbirth at a Birthing Center if each of the following is satisfied:

-- The Covered Participant or Covered Dependent spouse uses a Birthing Center instead of a Hospital; and the services and supplies would be covered if provided by a Hospital. - If the Covered Participant or Covered Dependent spouse is transferred from a Birthing Center to a Hospital, Birthing Center benefits will still be paid at 100% with no deductible if the transfer was because of medical complications, and the transfer results in a Hospital confinement of 48 hours or less for a vaginal delivery or 96 hours or less for a cesarean delivery. - The pregnancy satisfies the definition of an Illness. - The pregnancy ends in a full-term delivery or live birth (not a miscarriage or abortion).
+- The Covered Participant or Covered Dependent spouse uses a Birthing Center instead of a Hospital; and the services and supplies would be covered if provided by a Hospital. - The pregnancy satisfies the definition of an Illness. - The pregnancy ends in a full-term delivery or live birth (not a miscarriage or abortion).